kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 * `x.y.z-alpine` (e.g., `1.16.0-alpine`) -- Similar to `alpine`, but represents a specific released version.

 * `latest-arm32v6` -- Same as `latest`, but explicitly denotes the `arm32v6` image.
-This is currently required for users of Armv6 boards, such as Raspberry Pi 1 and Zero.
-Otherwise, Docker will attempt to pull the `arm32v7` image, which won't work (see [moby/moby#41017](https://github.com/moby/moby/issues/41017)).
+This is required for users of ARMv6 boards (such as Raspberry Pi 1 and Zero) when running a Docker version older than 20.10.0.
+These older versions have an issue ([moby/moby#41017](https://github.com/moby/moby/issues/41017)) that results in the `arm32v7` image being pulled, which won't work.
+The issue is fixed in Docker 20.10.0 and later, so users running those versions can just use `latest` as usual.

 * `testing-arm32v6` -- Same as `testing`, but explicitly denotes the `arm32v6` image.